Sports Psychology Tip:

 This means healing your disappointment over past losses or failures.

-You can heal your heart of any disappointment.
+You can treat your heart of any disappointment.

-When it became obvious she could not go, Lyndsay sobbed in disappointment.
+When it became apparent she could not go, Lyndsay sobbed in disappointment.

 Then Lyndsay's mother showed up, tired and impatient.
 "Lyndsay, stop crying."